 Col. Timothy Alben, head of the state police, added that he believed the actions to be "criminal in nature."

 Dr. Linda Han, director of the Bureau of Laboratory Sciences since 2010, resigned after being informed she faced termination, Bigby said.
-Julie Nassif, director of the analytical chemistry division, was fired and a third person, identified only as Dookhan’s immediate
+Julie Nassif, director of the analytical chemistry division, was fired and a third person, identified only as Dookhan’s immediate supervisor, remained on the job but faced disciplinary proceedings.

 The management of the lab also failed, Bigby said.
 "There were several red flags that should have been noted ... but these flags were either missed or ignored," she said.